inaki-ortizdelandaluce/iqm-assignment/README.md

 $ docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' echo-python
 172.17.0.2
 ```
+It can be seen that the total size of the Python-based image is about a third of the Java-based image size.
+When dockerising an application it is of key importance to streamline the total size of the image to be able to fullfil further scalability requirements which may arise.
+Therefore this has proven that a Python-based implementation of the HTTP Echo Server has worth the effort.

-And it can be checked that, using the Pyhon-based container, we get the same output than for Java except minor differences on the HTTP headers:
+Finally it can be checked that, using the Pyhon-based container, we get the same output we had for Java except for some minor differences on the HTTP headers:
 ```
 $ telnet 172.17.0.2 9001
 Trying 172.17.0.2...